 Cable Beach used to be the epicenter of the island’s tourism industry, back when travel to The Bahamas was reserved for the rich and famous.
 Its name comes from its history of being home to the first underwater telegraph cable from the U.S. that connected to the island.

 Today, Cable Beach is one of the best beaches in Nassau, thanks to its long stretch of soft white sand and a long, shallow drop-off.
 The water here is swimming-pool teal and some of the clearest you’ll ever see.

 Cable Beach is a public beach, so you can rent a chair, make use of the beach amenities, and unwind on the sand.
-Beach bars line the long stretch of sand, so you can take a break from the sunshine by grabbing a cocktail and snack from a local restaurant (the shrimp crunch wrap from the Tropics on Bay bar makes for a light and tasty lunch).
+Beach bars line the long stretch of sand, so you can take a break from the sunshine by grabbing some Bahamian drinks and snacks from a local restaurant (the shrimp crunch wrap from the Tropics on Bay bar makes for a light and tasty lunch).
 This beach is also the starting point for many of the island’s sunset cruises and sailing tours.